SWYZJustin/Majula/README.md

 Planned features:

+* Message sequencing guarantees (under progress) (TCP style)
 * Functional Reactive Programming (FRP)
 * Partial NGINX behavior emulation
-* Message sequencing guarantees (TCP style)
+* apis exported to increase functionalities of the system
+* More improvements on the safety and efficiency
 ---

-For any contribution or question, feel free to open an issue or contact the repository maintainer.
+For any contribution or question, feel free to open an issue or contact the repository maintainer (me) Enjoy